 Georgia Aquarium expands again with the development of the Penguin Nursery.
 This new addition is created to aid in enhancing the Aquarium’s already successful African penguin breeding program.

-Georgia Aquarium open a new interactive, educational gallery for children and families – Aquanaut Adventure: A Discovery Zone.
+Georgia Aquarium opens a new interactive, educational gallery for children and families – Aquanaut Adventure: A Discovery Zone.
 Aquanaut Adventure is a space built on hands-on exploration.

-Georgia Aquarium opens SunTrust Pier 225, a new exhibit highlighting California sea lions.
+Georgia Aquarium opens SunTrust Pier 225 (now Truist Pier 225), a new exhibit highlighting California sea lions.
 This exhibit focuses on emphasizing the many interesting features and abilities of these animals and also draw attention to the dangers California sea lions face today.

 Georgia Aquarium announces plans for a major expansion to be completed in 2020.